joshuagreenslade/CSCC09/assignment/3/README.md

     - left: (string) the username of the user added before the current one
     - right: (string) the username of the user added after the current one
 - response: 400
-  - body: "Invalid username, must only contain numbers or letters"
-- response: 400
-  - body: "Invalid password, must only contain numbers or letters"
+  - body: "Validation errors: [ { param: 'username', msg: 'Must only contain numbers or letters', value: username }, { param: 'password', msg: 'Must only contain numbers or letters', value: password } ]"
 - response: 401
   - body: "Unauthorized"
 - response: 500